Estimated reading time: 5 minutes

 Philippine Nursing Practice Act of 2022

 Even with the number of nursing graduates in the Philippines annually, numbering 80,000, many of these graduates proceed to work abroad.
-This disparity in numbers was made more prominent during the Covid-19 pandemic when a shortage of health workers was felt.
+Furthermore, this disparity in numbers was made more prominent during the COVID-19 pandemic when a shortage of health workers was felt.

 In addition, high turnover rates were seen at the pandemic’s peak since poor working conditions and low salary rates became apparent.
 Due to this, many nurses opted to work overseas.